Code-Institute-Submissions/SnapCards/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The content for the game was creaeted by myself.

 ### Media